gordon518/reactLogin/readMe.md

 3.2 debug react code with webpack-dev-server<br>
 A Run "node app.js" in the command window to start node API server.<br>
-A Run "npm run start" in another command window to start webpack-dev-server.<br>
+B Run "npm run start" in another command window to start webpack-dev-server.<br>
 C Open VSCode-v1.55.0<br>
 D Install the extension of "Debugger for Chrome" for VSCode.<br>
 E Set breakpoint in react code.<br>